Duncan Laurence

-Duncan de Moor (/nl/; born 11 April 1994), known professionally as Duncan Laurence, is a Dutch singer and songwriter.
+Duncan de Moor (Note: /nl/.) (born 11 April 1994), known professionally as Duncan Laurence, is a Dutch singer and songwriter.
 He represented the Netherlands in the Eurovision Song Contest 2019 with his song "Arcade" and went on to win the competition, giving the Netherlands its first Eurovision win since 1975.
 "Arcade" became one of the most successful Eurovision Song Contest winning entries on streaming platforms and international charts in recent history.
 Prior to Eurovision, Laurence was a semi-finalist in the fifth season of The Voice of Holland.

 Career

 Early life and career

 Laurence during his time at the Rock Academy in Tilburg in 2014.

 Born in Spijkenisse, Laurence grew up in Hellevoetsluis.
 He began writing his own songs as a teenager, as an escape from being bullied.
 He started his musical career at the Rock Academy in Tilburg, playing in a number of school bands, including his own, The Slick and Suited.
 Formed in 2013, the band went on to perform at Eurosonic Noorderslag.
 In February 2020, he revealed that he had oxygen deprivation at birth, and thus has had a motor disorder affect his right hand.